apache/echarts-doc/en/option-gl/component/globe.md

 ### name(string)

-The name of the layer, When setting the properties of the layer with setOption, you can use name to identify the layer that needs to be updated.
+The name of the layer.
+When setting the properties of the layer with setOption, you can use the name to identify the layer that needs to be updated.

 ```js
 chart.setOption({